vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmService.md

 Get-SrmService
 ```

-This example retrieves information about all services on the Site Recovery Manager appliance
+This example retrieves information about all services on the Site Recovery Manager appliance.

 ### Example 2